kaanaksit/odak/README.md

                            )
 ```

-Here is a simple example of `color conversion` with odak:
+Here is a simple example of `color conversion` with odak, and there is also more [here](https://www.kaanaksit.com/odak/course/visual_perception/):
 ```python
 import odak
 import torch